Although your first ride may make you feel a little apprehensive, it’s really easy. Here’s what you do.

 The operator will tell you where the bus stop is, when to be there, what bus you’ll be watching for, if you need to change buses at the station, and anything else you need to know.

-You can also look at the schedules for each individual route, along with a map, on this website.
+You can also look at the schedules for each individual route, along with a map, on our Routes & Schedules page.
 You can use the Common Destinations page to locate the route nearest your destination.
 For each route there is a schedule for Monday through Friday and another for Saturday.

 The headings across the top of the schedule indicate which direction the bus is traveling and give various locations and the time the bus will arrive at those locations.
 Remember, you can catch the bus at any intersection, except in locations designated as right turn only lane.
 Use the time points on the schedule as a guide for when to be at your bus stop.